-Freddie Owens is in his fourth season as an assistant men’s basketball coach at the College of the Holy Cross in 2018-2019, and his 12th year overall as an assistant coach including stops at Montana, Oregon State and Utah Valley.
-His responsibilities include all aspects of recruiting, player development, opponent scouting and community relations.
+Freddie Owens is in his fourth season as an assistant men’s basketball coach at the College of the Holy Cross.
+Owens helps head up the Crusaders' defensive schemes and is involved in all aspects of recruiting, on-court player development, opponent scouting and scheduling.

 Last season, Owens assisted in guiding Holy Cross to the semifinals of the Patriot League Tournament, while ranking second in the conference in scoring defense (67.7 points per game), field goal percentage defense (43.1 percent) and blocked shots (3.4 blocks per game).
 Previously in 2016-2017, he helped the Crusaders lead the Patriot League in scoring defense (62.1 points per game), steals (9.4 steals per game), turnover margin (+4.9 turnovers per game) and assist-to-turnover ratio (1.23-to-1).

-Owens is the founder and CEO of the Milwaukee Coaches Association, which has over 500 members and hosts annual coaching clinics in his hometown of Milwaukee, Wis.
+In 2016, Owens founded the Milwaukee Coaches Association, which consists of over 500 members and hosts annual coaching clinics in his hometown of Milwaukee, Wis.
 The purpose of the MCA is to serve as a platform for coaches to come together and exchange ideas as it relates to becoming better coaches and mentors to their student-athletes.
-Each year the MCA clinic presents collegiate coaches who have ties to the Milwaukee area as guest speakers.
+Each year the MCA clinic presents collegiate coaches from all over the country as guest speakers.

 Owens graduated from Milwaukee Washington High School in 2000, then went on to earn his bachelor’s degree in life sciences and communications from Wisconsin in 2005 and his master’s degree in higher education from Iowa State in 2011.
-He and his wife, Carmen, were married in August 2010.
+He and his wife, Carmen, were married in 2010 and reside in Worcester.